-Grant is a gay celibate seminarian living in St. Louis, an infamous workshop presenter, and probably the world’s worst vegetarian.
+Grant (he/him) is a gay celibate seminarian living in St. Louis, an infamous workshop presenter, and probably the world’s worst vegetarian.
 He has been involved in teaching and discipleship through an evangelical campus ministry, and infrequently speaks at Christian conferences on being a gay follower of Jesus, queer culture, contextualization, and missiology, but right now he mostly serves people food, tries to survive learning biblical Greek, and reads basically anything other than that which is required for his classes.
 He is most interested in the myriad ways God has been and continues to be, active in the lives of queer people.
 You can follow him on Twitter @thegranthartley

-Elizabeth Black has served as an evangelist and minister in New York City for 10 years.
+Elizabeth Black (she/her) has served as an evangelist and minister in New York City for 10 years.
 Originally from Baltimore, MD, she attended Washington Bible College for undergraduate studies and is currently working on her Masters of Theology in Contextual Theology of Missions at All Nations, a missions college in the United Kingdom.
 Elizabeth is the Co-Founder and President of Kaleidoscope, a new ministry that reaches the LGBTQ community of New York City with the Gospel.

 She works to teach pastors and ministry leaders how to care for LGBTQ individuals in their contexts and actively builds missional relationships with LGBTQ people, sharing Christ love with them.
 Elizabeth loves to cook, entertain, watch documentaries, and read about culture.
 Last but not least, she is a proud wife and the mother of two young boys.

 COHOSTS FROM PREVIOUS SEASONS

-Mary should spend a little less time reading fanfic and a little more time reading the Bible.
+Mary (she/her) should spend a little less time reading fanfic and a little more time reading the Bible.
 A cradle Catholic and media scholar, Mary is most interested in how Side B might be represented through fictional narratives pop culture.
 Her coming out story may still be unfolding, but apologist arguments and bad jokes are guaranteed.

-Sarah is a recent graduate of the George Washington University.
+Sarah (she/her) is a recent graduate of the George Washington University.
 Sarah is fascinated by the intersection between race/ethnicity, sexuality, and Christianity and how they help to foster a sense of belonging, develop collective narratives, and create meaningful communities.